Be COVID-19 aware

 The unfolding COVID-19 (coronavirus) pandemic requires strong measures to protect the community.
 Goodwin’s residents and clients are in a higher-risk group and we will keep the community informed on the precautions we are taking.
 We ask for your cooperation when you come into contact with the Goodwin community.

-In line with government advice, Goodwin is ensuring appropriate precautions to keep aged care residents as safe as possible from coronavirus, including monitoring, assessment, testing and planning for any disruptions or shortages.
+In line with government advice, Goodwin is ensuring appropriate precautions to keep residents and clients as safe as possible from COVID-19, including monitoring, assessment, testing and planning for any disruptions.

-Goodwin staff members are asked to avoid the workplace until provided with medical clearance, if showing any symptoms or if they have recently travelled.
+Goodwin staff members are asked to avoid the workplace until provided with medical clearance, if showing any symptoms or if they have recently traveled.

 All of our staff undergo mandatory training in infection control every year.
 Audits and refreshers are underway alongside regular briefings for staff, residents, clients and families.

 Goodwin continues to monitor advice from the Department of Health, and ACT Health’s Communicable Diseases Surveillance Program as the situation unfolds.